skleinei/alfred-confluence/README.md

 # Alfred Confluence Workflow

-Wouldn't it be nice to find and open Confluence pages without opening a browser window and search in the Confluence web user interface.
+Wouldn't it be nice to find and open Confluence pages – without opening a browser window and search in the Confluence web user interface?

-The Alfred Confluence workflow is the solution: It makes the Confluence Quick search available from Alfred – just hit `⌘ Space` and type `c search term` to search for Confluence page.
+The Alfred Confluence workflow is the solution: It makes the Confluence Quick search available from Alfred.
+Just hit `⌘ Space` and type `c search term` to search for Confluence page.

 ## Getting Started